nextflow-io/training/docs/basic_training/channels.md

 !!! exercise

-    Use the `fromFilePairs` method to create a channel emitting all pairs of fastq read in the `data/ggal/` directory and print them.
+    Use the `fromFilePairs` channel factory to create a channel emitting all pairs of fastq read in the `data/ggal/` directory and print them.
 Then use the `flat: true` option and compare the output with the previous execution.

     ??? solution